th2-net/th2-infra-mgr/README.md

         rabbitmqManagement: rabbitmq-mng-params
       # individual ConfigMaps for components to be copied from infra-mgr namespace to schema namespace
       # this ConfigMaps will be populated with schema specific data before copying to target namespace

+      behaviour:
+        permittedToRemoveNamespace: true
+      # Has infra-mgr got permission to remove Kubernetes namespace when
+      # branch is disabled (spec.k8s-propagation: deny) or removed.
+      # Infra-manager removes Kubernetes namespace when this option is true otherwise
+      # stops maintenance for the namespace without deleting any resources.
+      # Maintenance is continued when user enable or create the branch related to namespace: `<prefix><branch name>`
+      # Default value is `true`
 ```
 ##
 ## For API documentation please refer to
 [API Documentation](API.md)

+## Changes:

+### 2.4.0
++ Added `behaviour.permittedToRemoveNamespace` option
++ Added value format check for secret when user uploads secrets via HTTP API